cortado-mobile-solutions/apidoc-mdm/docs/device.md

 ```

 ## (Partial)Wipe
 (Partial)Wipes the user device.
 Depending on the current management mode, the device is reset to factory defaults or only a work container is removed from the device.
-Using an administrator access token any device of the tenant can be wiped.
+Using an administrator access token any device of the tenant can be wiped.<br>
 Sending the optional parameter *partial* with the value *true* a partial wipe will be, if possible, performed.
 This will only removed the mdm data on the device

 ### Wipe Request